backwind1233/AzureDocs/AzureJavaEE/JBoss/Azure-Monitor-Application-Insights-for-JBoss.md

-## Azure Application Insights with JBoss On Windows
+## Azure Application Insights with JBoss(Standalone mode) On Windows

 1. Follow this guide: [JBOSS EAP 7.2 Installation On Window 10 With JDK 1.8](https://www.youtube.com/watch?v=FCgTSgGaxD8) to install JBoss on windows